PAPAYA Overview Information

 PAPAYA Side Effects & Safety

-Special Precautions & Warnings:Pregnancy and breast-feeding: Don’t take papaya by mouth in medicinal amounts if you are pregnant.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Papaya is POSSIBLY UNSAFE when taken by mouth during pregnancy.
+Do not take papaya by mouth in medicinal amounts if you are pregnant.
 There is some evidence that unprocessed papain, one of the chemicals found in papaya, might poison the fetus or cause birth defects.
 Not enough is known about the safety of papaya during breast-feeding.
-It’s best to avoid taking it in amounts higher than normal food amounts.
+It is best to avoid taking it in amounts higher than normal food amounts.

 Papain allergy: Papaya contains papain.
 If you are allergic to papain, avoid eating papaya or taking products that contain papaya.